MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

     public partial class CoreWebView2Environment
     {
         /// The ClearBrowsingDataAsync method may be overloaded to take either one parameter - dataKinds, or three parameters - dataKinds, startTime, and endTime.
+        /// NOTE TO REVIEWERS:
         /// We're taking ulong here because we need to accept orred enum values like HttpCache | DownloadHistory which isn't a value in the DataKind enum.
-        /// We need to take ulong to get the proper masked thru, s it OK to take the enum as the parameter type here in COM, WinRT, and .NET? public async Task<CoreWebView2ClearBrowsingDataResultKind> ClearBrowsingDataAsync(ulong dataKinds);
+        /// We need to take ulong to get the proper masked thru, is it OK to take the enum as the parameter type here in COM, WinRT, and .NET? public async Task<CoreWebView2ClearBrowsingDataResultKind> ClearBrowsingDataAsync(ulong dataKinds);
         public async Task<CoreWebView2ClearBrowsingDataResultKind> ClearBrowsingDataAsync(ulong dataKinds, double startTime, double endTime);
     }